BrightReps/brightreps-zendesk-know/copy/installation_instructions.md

 - Additional team members can sign up within the app on Zendesk by signing in using their Zendesk credentials.
 They will be assigned an Employee role but Admin users can update their permissions from the Admin Portal by going to Manage Company > Manage Team.

-To enable integrations, upgrade to the "Integrated" or “Enterprise” plan and visit the Integrations Lab to enter the required API credentials.
+To enable integrations, visit the Integrations Lab to enter the required API credentials.
 Some of the available integrations and functions include:

 - Zendesk (automatically update Zendesk ticket fields or add comments to internal or external recipients)